dme48/playlist-downloader/README.md

 ## Options

     -h                                   Show help on how to execute the program.

     -p PATH                              Path of the destination folder for the downloaded songs.
 Will be created if not present.
 Defaults to "Songs/".

     -a AUTHOR                            Filters the songs at the playlist by author, downloading only those whose author matches
                                          <author> (case insensitive).

     -e EXTENSION                         Desired format for the downloaded files.

+    --keep-originals                     If a new extension is provided (through -e EXTENSION), keep the files with the original format.
+By default those files are deleted.

     --append [SONG_SEQUENCE]             Appends the songs in SONG_SEQUENCE to the songs extracted from the playlist.
 Including the artist